siavash9000/merging_intervals/README.md

 Click on the http url beginning with http://127.0.0.1:8888 or copy the whole line to your browser.
 You must use the complete url including the token parameter or you will be asked to enter the token parameter.

-If you just want to see the result click on the notebook and inspect it in your browser.
+If you just want to see the result click on the notebook MergingIntervals.ipynb in Github and inspect it in your browser.